lindbrook/packageRank/README.md

 To compute a package’s downloads, we simply count the number of log entries for that package.
-While straightforward, this metric will eventually run into problems because not all log entries are created equal.
+While straightforward, this metric will eventually runs into problems because not all log entries are created equal.
 Some entries are, I would argue, self-evidently “invalid”; others are or debatably so.
 As a result, nominal package download counts are inflated, they suffer from a strictly positive, upwards bias.